 When connecting to a workspace, changes from new, deleted, and renamed datasets can take up to a few minutes to appear.

-The following datasets are not accessible by the XMLA endpoint.
-These datasets will not appear under the workspace in SSMS or in other tools:
+The following datasets aren't accessible by the XMLA endpoint.
+These datasets won't appear under the workspace in SSMS or in other tools: